aoubak/FuelManagementSystem/README.md

 2️⃣ **Clone the Repository**

-git clone https://github.com/aoubak/fuel-station-management.git cd fuel-station-management
+* git clone https://github.com/aoubak/fuel-station-management.git cd fuel-station-management

 3️⃣ **Database Setup**

 Run the following SQL script to create necessary tables:

-CREATE DATABASE FuelStationDB;
+* __SQL:__ "CREATE DATABASE FuelStationDB;
-USE FuelStationDB;
+USE FuelStationDB";

-import SQL FILE in the project files into your MySql Server
+and then import SQL FILE from the project files into your MySql Server

 ## 🖥️ Usage Guide